mhanberg/tracer_demo/README.md

 ## Usage

+Tested with Elixir 1.15.7 and OTP 26.1.1 on an apple silicon mac

 This demo has some oddities with how the tracer is included (I'm not entirely sure how to include tracers inside your own application, so you should run `mix clean` before running `mix compile`.

 ```sh